retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/01-terraform.md

 # After Terraform deployment succeeds, assign the newly created AAD (Azure Active Directory) group as the AKS
 # Workaround to have the current user create the AAD group since it is not yet automated in terraform

-# Navigate to aks directory
+# Navigate out to aks directory
-cd ../aks
+cd ..

 # fetch current user id
 current_username=$(az account show --query "user.name" -o tsv)